pmonnin/fca-ontology-checking/documentation/contextCreation.md

 * _objects-selection-where-clause_: where clause used in the query to select objects -- see next paragraphs
 * _attributes-selection-prefix_: prefixes used in the query to select attributes -- see next paragraphs
 * _attributes-selection-where-clause_: where clause used in the query to select attributes -- see next paragraphs

+Only available for _2D-SubjectsPredicatesClasses_ or _3D-SubjectsPredicatesClasses_:

+* _ontology-type-predicate_: predicate used to type subjects with an ontology class -- see next paragraphs
+* _ontology-parent-predicate_: predicate used to express subsumption axioms in the considered ontology -- see next paragraphs
+* _ontology-query-prefix_: prefixes used in the queries associated with the ontology classes selection -- see next paragraphs
+* _ontology-base-uri_: base URI for ontology classes -- see next paragraphs

 ## SPARQL queries